vnVyanz/ASRock-B450M-Pro4-Hackintosh/README.md

 - AMD APU's iGPU will not have graphics acceleration, this also affects all motherboards, since macOS does not have working drivers for it.
 - Nvidia graphics cards will not work on Catalina or Mojave.
 This affects anyone using those cards.
 You must use High Sierra instead.
 RTX/16xx series cards will not work with any version of macOS.
 - No 32 Bit Support.
 This affects all AMD hacks.
+- Sleep does not work.
+This affects most AMD hacks.
+It is a hit or miss to get working.